jackiehjm/stx-docs/doc/source/storage/kubernetes/enable-rbd-readwriteonly-additional-storage-classes.rst

             |             |         | manifest      |               |         |           |
             +-------------+---------+------ --------+---------------+---------+-----------+

-    You can now create and mount persistent volumes from the new rbd-provisioner's **special** storage class from within the **new-sc-app** application-specific namespace.
+    You can now create and mount persistent volumes from the new |RBD|
+    provisioner's **special** storage class from within the **new-sc-app** application-specific namespace.